Judah García

-Judah Emmanuel Garcia (born 24 October 2000) is a Trinidadian professional footballer who plays as an attacking midfielder for Albanian club Partizani Tirana and the Trinidad and Tobago national team.
+Judah Emmanuel García (born 24 October 2000) is a Trinidadian professional footballer who plays as an attacking midfielder for Super League Greece 2 club Ilioupoli and the Trinidad and Tobago national team.

 Club career

 Garcia born in Santa Flora, Trinidad and Tobago.
 He comes from a football family consisting of three brothers (Daniel, Nathaniel, and Levi) all play professional football.
 García joined junior team of Point Fortin in 2017 and later joined senior team.

 NEROCA

-In November 2020, Imphal based club NEROCA completed the signing of Trinidad and Tobago international, Judah Garcia for 2020–21 season of I-League.
+In November 2020, Imphal based club NEROCA completed the signing of Trinidad and Tobago international, Judah García for 2020–21 season of I-League.
 He scored 3 goals in 12 league matches as NEROCA were relegated, but were reinstated by AIFF after the viewing the situation of the COVID-19 pandemic.

 AEK Athens B

 On 3 August 2021, Judah joined AEK Athens B on a three-year contract.

 International career

 Youth

-Garcia has represented Trinidad and Tobago at Trinidad and Tobago U20 and Trinidad and Tobago U22 levels.
+García has represented Trinidad and Tobago at Trinidad and Tobago U20 and Trinidad and Tobago U22 levels.